ReiCHU31/Cat-Dog-Classification-Flask-App/README.md

 For this project, we used **pre-trained model [MobileNetV2](https://keras.io/applications/#mobilenetv2)** from keras.
 MobileNetV2 is a model that was trained on a large dataset to solve a **similar problem to this project**, so it will help us to save lots of time on buiding low-level model and focus on the application.

-*Note that we assumed you have knowledge about CNN architecture.
-If this is not the case, you can learn
+* **Note:** You can learn more about CNN architecture in this [link](https://medium.com/@RaghavPrabhu/understanding-of-convolutional-neural-network-cnn-deep-learning-99760835f148).

 ![](https://www.datascience.com/hs-fs/hubfs/CNN%202.png?width=650&name=CNN%202.png)